We may earn affiliate commissions for the recommended products. Learn more.

 Desktop apps

-Surfshark is preferable if you like a tidy application with separate compartments while keeping the main menu uncluttered and to the point.
+So, I recommend Surfshark to those who prefer minimalistic applications.
+It has separate compartments for different features, keeping the main menu uncluttered and to the point.

 Mobile apps